trozware/troznet/content/post/2023/sparkle.md

 #### Installing the Public Key

 To insert the key into your app, go back to Xcode and select the project and target.
 Choose **Info** from the tabs at the top.
-Click the **+** blob beside the last entry and type in the key name:
+Click the **+** blob that appears beside the last entry when you mouse over it, and type in the key name:

 ```
 SUPublicEDKey